-- 1. The school district will post the notice in Exhibit 409.3E1 regarding family and medical leave. - 2.
+- 1. The school district will post the notice in Exhibit 414.3E1 regarding family and medical leave. - 2.
 Information on the Family and Medical Leave Act and the board policy on family and medical leave, including leave provisions and employee obligations will be provided annually.
 The information will be in the employee handbook. - 3.
 When an employee requests family and medical leave, the school district will provide the employee with information listing the employee's obligations and requirements.
-Such information will include: - a. a statement clarifying whether the leave qualifies as family and medical leave and will, therefore, be credited to the employee's annual 12-week entitlement or 26 week entitlement depending on the purpose of the leave; - b. a reminder that employees requesting family and medical leave for their serious health condition or for that of an immediate family member must furnish medical certification of the serious health condition and the consequences for failing to do so or proof of call to active duty in the case of military family and medical leave; - c. an explanation of the employee's right to substitute paid leave for family and medical leave including a description of when the school district requires substitution of paid leave and the conditions related to the substitution; and - d. a statement notifying employees that they must pay and must make arrangements for paying any premium or other payments to maintain health or other benefits.
+Such information will include: - a. a statement clarifying whether the leave qualifies as family and medical leave and will, therefore, be credited to the employee's annual 12-week entitlement; - b. a reminder that employees requesting family and medical leave for their serious health condition or for that of an immediate family member must furnish medical certification of the serious health condition and the consequences for failing to do so; - c. an explanation of the employee's right to substitute paid leave for family and medical leave including a description of when the school district requires substitution of paid leave and the conditions related to the substitution; and - d. a statement notifying employees that they must pay and must make arrangements for paying any premium or other payments to maintain health or other benefits.